BND Hamburger Icon

 graphic of a person sitting at a laptop

-Social media and the 24-hour news cycle have created the perfect storm of opportunity for creative professionals like writers and graphic designers, who can use their talents to create high-quality, shareable content for businesses and media outlets.
+Social media and the 24-hour news cycle have created the perfect storm of opportunity for creative professionals like writers and graphic designers.
+If this is your area of expertise, use your talents to create high-quality, shareable content for businesses and media outlets that need help with their content strategy.
 Thanks to a growing gig economy of freelance and contract workers, it’s easier than ever to market yourself as a professional service provider.

 2. Personal or virtual assistant

-Along those same lines, those with good organizational skills are in high demand for other entrepreneurs who are growing their businesses and want to focus on high-return tasks.
-A personal or virtual assistant performs many of those secretarial or front-desk functions without being onsite.
-These individuals often work from home for many different clients, keeping track of calendars, making flight arrangements and doing clerical work.
+Entrepreneurs who are growing their businesses must focus on high-return tasks.
+They need professionals with good organizational skills to help them run their operations.
+A personal or virtual assistant performs many secretarial and front-desk functions without being onsite.
+These individuals often work from home for many different clients, tracking calendars, making flight arrangements and doing clerical work.

 3. Event planning services

-If you’re a highly organized, detail-oriented individual who loves putting parties together, you might have the right personality to launch an event-planning business.
-Working for weddings, birthday parties and class reunions, event planners make it easy for others to host an exciting party.
-Planning a few pro bono events will help give you the proper experience.
-Use LinkedIn and cold calling to build up a solid database of vendors and contacts so you can help your clients orchestrate the event of their dreams.
+If you’re a highly organized, detail-oriented individual who loves planning parties, you might have the right personality to launch an event-planning business.
+Event planners work on weddings, birthday parties, class reunions and other events, making it easy for others to host an exciting party.
+Planning a few pro bono events will help you gain the proper experience.
+Use LinkedIn and cold calling to build up a solid database of vendors and contacts, and help your clients orchestrate the event of their dreams.

 4. Errand/concierge service

-Between caring for their children and handling their professional responsibilities, most working parents have very little time to take care of personal errands like grocery shopping, making returns at the mall or mailing packages.
+Between caring for their children and handling professional responsibilities, most working parents have very little time to deal with personal errands like grocery shopping, returning purchases or mailing packages.
 A driven individual can take care of these time-consuming errands for clients and free up their days for the important things in life.
-Account for travel expenses when determining your rates, which can be hourly or by the task.
+Account for travel expenses when determining your rates, which can be hourly or by task.

 5. Professional reviewer